Mount Carmel Center

 The New Mount Carmel Center was a large group of buildings used by the Branch Davidian religious group located near Axtell, Texas, 20 mi north-east of Waco.
-The Branch Davidians were established by Benjamin Roden in 1959 as a breakaway sect from Davidian Seventh-day Adventists, and was later led by David Koresh starting in the 1980s.
+The Branch Davidians were established by Victor Houteff in 1929 as a breakaway sect from Davidian Seventh-day Adventists, and was later led by David Koresh starting in the 1980s.
 Named after the Biblical mountain Mount Carmel in Israel, it was the site of the 51-day Waco siege.
 The siege began on February 28, 1993, when federal agents attempted to execute a warrant and arrest some Davidians living inside.
 A subsequent firefight left four Bureau of Alcohol, Tobacco, and Firearms (ATF) agents and six Davidians dead.
 At the end of the siege, on April 19, 1993, a fire started, leaving 76 Davidians dead.

 Etymology

 Some news reports about the siege referred to it as the "Branch Davidian compound".
 The Mount Carmel name derives from a particular verse from the Bible, on which the Branch Davidians partially based their beliefs:

 Notwithstanding the land shall be desolate because of them that dwell therein, for the fruit of their doings.
 Feed thy people with thy rod, the flock of thine heritage, which dwell solitarily in the wood, in the midst of Carmel: let them feed in Bashan and Gilead, as in the days of old.